rust-lang/cargo/src/doc/man/cargo-test.md

 the workspace root directory, and is also the directory `rustdoc` uses as the compilation directory of each documentation test.
-The working directory when running each documentation test is set to the root directory of the package the test belongs to, and is controlled via `rustdoc`s `--test-run-directory` option.
+The working directory when running each documentation test is set to the root directory of the package the test belongs to, and is controlled via `rustdoc`'s `--test-run-directory` option.

 ## OPTIONS